Borel Edge Colorings for Finite Dimensional Groups: Degree colorings for abelian groups

-Fix such a generator.
-When coloring the $(1,b)$-edges according to our usual two sided protocols, let us use the colors 5 and 6 in place of 3 and 4 respectively.
-We will divide our argument into two cases depending on whether $n$ divides $b$.
-Suppose first that $n$ does divide $b$.
+Throughout, let us use the colors 1 through 4 for $(0,n)$ and $(1,m)$ as in the previous subsubsection, and the colors 5 and 6 for $(1,b)$.
+Our proof split into cases depending on whether $n \mid b$.
+Suppose first that it does.
+Then, we can actually make do without the $(1,m)$-edge: